 There are also some reverent architecture authorities like, E.B Havells, Mrs. Kenoyer, and Sir W.W.
 Hunter who have affirmed that the Taj Mahal is built in the Hindu temple style.
 Havells evens agrees that the Hindu Chandi Seva Temple in Java resembles the Taj.

 Also, when you climb down in the basement that is believed to be the real grave of Mumtaz, you will find that the walls are finished with marble slabs of dissimilar sizes.
 Now that raises a question.
-Was it to seal off the ramps to hide a history?
+Was it to seal off the ramps to hide a history? why even try to hide all this information? don’t the people of India deserve to know the truth behind the well-loved monument?

 There is even a multi-storied octagonal well in the Taj.
 Again, that is similar to the traditions followed in the construction of Hindu temples.
 It serves as a traditional treasury in the Hindu Temples.
 In the lower apartments there used to treasure chests whereas treasury personnel had their offices in the upper chamber.
 Further, the circular structure made it difficult for the thieves to reach the treasure.